Download: CRWC BYLAWS 2012

 The Council is authorized to employ an Executive Director and other professional, administrative or clerical staff, including consultants, as may be provided for in the approved budget or in special project funds.
 The Board of Directors shall be responsible for hiring, terminating the employment of, and setting the compensation of the Executive Director.

-The Executive Director is a non-voting ex oficio member of, and attend all meetings of the Board of Directors; is an ex oficio member of and provide staff support to committees; and preserves in books belonging to the Council true minutes of the proceedings of all such meetings.
+The Executive Director is a non-voting ex officio member of, and attend all meetings of the Board of Directors; is an ex officio member of and provide staff support to committees; and preserves in books belonging to the Council true minutes of the proceedings of all such meetings.
 She/he shall give all notices required by these bylaws.
-As chief executive officer she/he shall at all times be responsible to the Board and the Executive Committee for the management of the organization.
+As chief executive officer, she/he shall at all times be responsible to the Board and the Executive Committee for the management of the organization.

 The Executive Director shall be responsible for hiring, evaluating, terminating the employment of, and setting the compensation of all other staff of the Council consistent with budget and policies set by the Board.
 The Executive Director is responsible for day-to-day operations of the Council, and for management of the budget including expenditures, contracts and obligations consistent with the budget.

 The Executive Director, as chief executive officer, shall have authority to incur necessary expenses for payroll and other routine operations of business of the Council, and with the Treasurer’s authorization, shall make payment therefore.
-The Board of Directors may provide by resolution the conditions and limitations under which the Executive Director or the Treasurer can make expenditures.
+The Board of Directors may provide, by resolution, the conditions and/or limitations under which the Executive Director or the Treasurer can make expenditures.
 The Executive Director, or another individual designated by the Executive Committee, shall sign all written contracts and financial obligations of the Council.
 Authorized signers on financial accounts shall be bonded.

 There may be times when CRWC has to operate without the guidance of an Executive Director.
 During such times, the Board of Directors may delegate any of the duties of the Executive Director as outlined in the By-Laws above to full-time Council staff and/or other individuals deemed appropriate by the Board.
 These individuals shall attend Board meetings in an ex-officio capacity and report to the Board.